eclipse-che/che/CONTRIBUTING.md

 The author has verified that code builds, tests pass and linters are happy.

-### Tests are covering the bugfix
+### Tests are covering the bugfix or new feature

-If the Pull Request fixes a bug it must includes a new automated test.
+If the Pull Request fixes a bug, it must includes a new automated test.
 The test validates the fix and protect against future regressions.

+If the Pull Request is for a new feature, it must include a new automated test.
+The test(s) validate the feature and protect against future regressions.

 ### The repository devfile is up to date and works